idkwhodatis/NobodyAutoRestaurant/README.md

 ## Notice
 - This script only supports single resolution for now, resolution here stands for monitor resolution instead of game resolution
 - If you are using 2K(2560*1440) monitor then the stock target.png should work for you
-- If you are using monitors with different resolution, please replace target.png with a png format screenshot similar to the stock one
+- If you are using monitors with different resolutions, please replace target.png with a png format screenshot similar to the stock one

 ## Usage
-- Download newest release
+- Download the newest release here
 - Unzip
 - execute NobodyAutoRestaurant.exe